• Skip to primary navigation

 • In a large skillet on medium heat, add olive oil.

-• When the skillet is hot, add the brussels sprouts, cut side down.
-Sautee until brown and carmelized, about 5 minutes.
+• When the skillet is hot, add the sprouts, cut side down.
+Sauté until brown and carmelized, about 5 minutes.

-• When browned, flip over and add hot water.
-Let simmer until the water has evaporated.
+• When browned, flip over and add hot water and the rosemary.
+Let simmer until the water has evaporated, about 5 minutes.

-• Add the butter, sugar-free maple syrup, rosemary and salt to taste.
+• Add the butter, sugar-free maple syrup and salt to taste.

-• Toss until thoroughly coated and the syrup caramelizes just a bit.
-They will still be a bit firm, with just a little 'chew' to them – perfect!
+• Toss until thoroughly coated and sauté until the syrup caramelizes just a bit.
+They will still be slightly firm, with just a little 'chew' to them - perfect!

 Notes